 Sand Park is a desert track with rock formations.

 Virtua Racing Deluxe operates at around 20FPS during gameplay - a third of the average frame rate of the arcade game which targets 60FPS (though more than the Mega Drive conversion).

-In order to speed up processing time, the collision detection has been paired back.
+In order to speed up processing time, the collision detection has been pared back.
 In the arcade version, driving into a palm tree causes the car to stop and coconuts to fall, while on the 32X the car clips straight through.
 Likewise road signs which would be pushed out of the way by the player's car in the arcade have no collision detection on the 32X.